 With a major grass care mistake like applying the wrong fertilizer or fertilizing at the wrong time, you will spend much more time and money to reverse the damage!
-It’s better you take the time to learn what grass type you have, when to fertilize, and the best fertilizer options for your lawn.
+It’s better you take the time to learn what grass type you have when to fertilize, and the best fertilizer options for your lawn.

 We’ll break down how to identify which grass type you have, and tips for ultimate grass care!

 Southern residents, never fear!
-We have a plan to help you identify your warm-season grass type and create the fertilizer plan for you.
+We have a plan to help you identify your warm-season grass type and create a fertilizer plan for you.
 If you live in the Sun Belt, you probably have warm-season grass.
 This grass type tends to be dormant in the winter, which can last months on end, as warm-season grass believes winter is any temperature under 80 degrees!
 If your lawn has warm-season grass, then it thrives in the hot springtime and summer of the south.
 Warm-season grass types include:

 We’ll take a closer look at each one to help you identify your lawn and provide it with the grass care routine it needs to thrive!

 Your area of the U.S. might have both cool-season and warm-season grass.
-This area is called the Transition Zone, which cuts through the middle of the country and has a mixed range of grass types.
+This area is called the transition zone, which cuts through the middle of the country and has a mixed range of grass types.
 If you live in the transition zone, you could have completely different grass than your neighbors!
-Since the Transition Zone has the widest range of grass types, many homeowners misidentify their grass, which can lead to a lot of frustration when it comes to their grass care routine.
-The states in the Transition Zone include:
+Since the transition zone has the widest range of grass types, many homeowners misidentify their grass, which can lead to a lot of frustration when it comes to their grass care routine.
+The states in the transition zone include: